LG125YT/Hummus.py/README.md

 - Added `hummus.Member` as a working type annotation when making a command, will raise exception if mentioned user is not in guild or if the argument is not a mention.
 - Added `bool` as a working type annotation, should be self-explanatory.
 - There's likely something I'm forgetting, however, in-depth usage examples and explanations of Hummus.py will be provided in the documentation.
 Thanks for reading this.

+Version 0.7.1:
+- Message delete event bug fix
+- Guild ban add/remove bug fix
+- Me trying to satisfy some random red underlines because oh boy pyright-extended or whatever "corrects" my code loves to be stupid about the randomest stuff
+- Randomly the `toDict()` function for an `allGuild` object was asynchronous, i un-async-ed it cause like why not (it is literally like 1 line)

+Version 0.7.0:
+- No more mental breakdown, I tested my scripts! (hopefully)
+- Bug fix with emojis not updating for cache
+- The `State` object in the `Client` object has moved to a new `state.py` file, a `Message` object now has a `state` attribute, and a `State` object now has a `edit` function where you pass a channel id, message id, and content.
+- New `Attachment` class, a `Message` object will now have a list of attachment objects.
+Attachment objects have the attributes `id`, `filename`, `size`, `url`, `proxy_url`, `height`, and `width`.
+Man I really need a readthedocs page or something.

+Version 0.6.6, 0.6.7:
+- IM SORRY IM SORRY IM SORRY ILL TEST MY SCRIPTS, IM SORRY PYTHON GODS, WHY, WHY, WHYYYYYYYYYYYYYYYYYYYYYYYYYYYY (yes i tested the script this time)

+Version 0.6.5:
+- Perm checking now actually works hopefully (yay i love publishing untested scripts)

+Verson 0.6.4:
+- Some bug in guild update got fixed, thats kinda it
+- Excuses to pretend that I actively update hummus.py!!!! (real)

+Version 0.6.3:
+- ok guys, i tested starting up, so stuff **should** not break now (i love forgetting yet another bug making this unusable)

+Version 0.6.2:
+- i am so idiot i literally didnt test this version out and realize one of the files was missing a parenthesis! (the whole package broke

+Version 0.6.1:
+- Bug fixes with `setRoles()`, `addRoles()`, and `removeRoles()` in the `Member` and `User` objects
+- Forgot to add `ban()` and `unban()` functions in the `Member` and `User` objects, also their respective gateway events now exist in `hummus.Events`
+- README update, more up-to-date ig

 Version 0.6.0:
 - `AllGuild` now inherits from `Guild` instead of making a `Guild` attribute in the class.